 Impacts: HWA threatens hemlock trees, genus Tsuga.
 HWA feeds on hemlock tree sap by attaching their specialized mouthparts into the base of hemlock needles.
 This triggers a defense in host trees to “wall off” these incisions (similar to a scab growing over a cut) and over time the feeding of HWA weakens the host tree and leads to tree mortality.
 Infested trees will display signs of distress such as needle loss, lack of regrowth in the spring, and limb damage or loss.
 Hemlocks that experience environmental stresses, such as drought, are more susceptible to an HWA infestation.
 In general, untreated hemlock infestations will cause host trees to die off between four to ten years, depending on infestation density and the overall health of the host tree prior to infestation.

-If you see these signs (white woolly masses or HWA crawlers), report observations via www.iMapinvasives.org
+If you see signs of HWA presence, report observations via www.iMapinvasives.org

 or contact the NYSDEC Forest Health Information Center: 1-866-640-0652